Canaan Farms Community Garden at Salem Bible Church. Photo by Caleb Jones.

 We will still do compost delivery for community gardens, but instead of applying for delivery through the grant application, we will have a straightforward compost delivery request form for you to complete.
 Want to be notified when more information about compost deliveries becomes available?
 Sign up for the Resource Center newsletter!

-If you have any questions regarding the changes to the Community Garden Grant application process, please visit our FAQs page for more information or direct your questions to Bobby Farmer at bobby@foodwellalliance.org.
+If you have any questions regarding the changes to the Community Garden Grants application process, please visit our FAQs page for more information or direct your questions to Kalia Henry at kalia@foodwellalliance.org.

 Have questions about the application timeline, fiscal sponsors, or other grant guidelines?

-Grants Manager Bobby Farmer hosted a webinar about the 2024 Community Garden Grants process.
-The webinar covered information about community garden opportunities and how to use the online grant system to complete your application.
+Watch the recording of our Q&A Webinar.
+Grants & Resources Manager Kalia Henry covered information about community garden opportunities and how to use the online grant system to complete your application.

 Calling all garden leaders!
 See how the grant can help community gardens thrive!